Winding Up Petition: A 2026 Guide For Directors & SMEs

 - How to issue a winding-up petition?

-- How long does the winding-up process take?
+- How long does a winding up petition take?

 - How to stop a winding-up petition?